 Five species are eligible for the contest each year.
-Artists may choose whichever medium or media they'd like to use.
+Artists may choose to use any medium or media.
 Designs may be black-and-white or full color, and must measure 10 inches wide by 7 inches high.

 History of the Federal Duck Stamp